 Whether you're a first-time freshman, transfer or international student, you'll be looking for support during this exciting change.
-The information below will guide you through your first year at LaGuardia and connect you with opportunities and resources for a smart start to your academic career.Check out more upcoming events at LaGuardia.
+The information below will guide you through your first year at LaGuardia and connect you with opportunities and resources for a smart start to your academic career.Review the New Student Guide and check out more upcoming events at LaGuardia.

 ✓ Submit missing documents to the Office of Admissions in the C-Building, Room 102.

 ✓ Settle your tuition bill – Avoid the risk of your classes being canceled.
 Review CUNYfirst to make sure your payment balance is less than $200.
 Note: If you have already enrolled in a tuition payment plan, then your classes are secured. ✓ Get your LAGCC ID card – Stop by the C-Building, Room 115, to pick up your Student ID card and officially feel like a LaGuardian!